Religion in Lahore

-It is estimated that the city of Lahore, Pakistan, has a Muslim majority with 94.7% and Christian minority constitute 5.1% of the population and rest Sikhs and Hindus constitute the remaining 0.2%.
+It is estimated that the city of Lahore, Pakistan, has a Muslim majority with 94.7% and a Christian minority constitutes 5.1% of the population whilst Sikhs and Hindus constitute the remaining 0.2%.
 There is also a small but longstanding Zoroastrian community.

 Before Partition

 Prior to the partition of India in 1947, a third of Lahore district's population was Hindu and Sikh.
 Hindus and Sikhs used to reside in 'distinct enclaves'.
 The city's Hindu and Sikh population left en masse during the partition and shifted to East Punjab and Delhi in India.
 In the process, Lahore lost its entire Hindu and Sikh population.
 The emigrants were replaced by Muslim refugees from India.
 Muslim refugees and locals competed for ownership over abandoned Hindu and Sikh property.